The Five Steps to Conflict Resolution

 By AMA Staff

-Is there a correct way to handle conflict?
+The definition of conflict resolution is to resolve an issue or problem between two or more people, but is there a correct way to handle conflict?
 What are the effects of poor conflict management?
-Conflict in the workplace might be inevitable, as employees have different personalities, goals, and opinions.
-Conflict management is one of the core trainings we offer for managers and supervisors.
-Learning how to handle conflict efficiently is a necessary skill for anyone in management and the key to preventing it from hindering employees' professional growth.
-Conflict resolution is only a five-step process:
+Disagreements in the workplace are inevitable, as employees have different personalities, goals, and opinions.
+Conflict management is one of the core training courses we offer for managers and supervisors.
+Learning how to handle disputes efficiently is a necessary skill for anyone in management and the key to preventing it from hindering employees' professional growth.
+Here is the conflict resolution process in five steps

 As a manager or supervisor, you need to give both parties the chance to share their side of the story.
 It will give you a better understanding of the situation, as well as demonstrate your impartiality.
 As you listen to each disputant, say, “I see” or “uh huh” to acknowledge the information and encourage them to continue to open up to you.

-Step 5: Agreement.
-The mediator needs to get the two parties to shake hands and agree to one of the alternatives identified in Step 4.
+The mediator needs to get the two parties to shake hands and accept one of the alternatives identified in Step 4.
+The goal is to reach a negotiated agreement.
 Some mediators go as far as to write up a contract in which actions and time frames are specified.
-However, it might be sufficient to meet with the individuals and have them answer these questions: “What action plans will you both put in place to prevent conflicts from arising in the future?” and “What will you do if problems arise in the future?”
+However, it might be sufficient to meet with the individuals and have them answer these questions: “What action plans will you both put in place to prevent conflicts from arising in the future?” and “What will you do if problems arise in the future?

 This mediation process works between groups as well as individuals.

 Having conflict or dealing with conflict can be stressful.
 Register to attend our webinar to learn how to be resilient to workplace stress.